Progress and develop in your career with us

 Police Dog Handler

-We have the second largest police dog capability in the UK with over 200 operational police dogs and handlers across the MOD.
+We have the second largest police dog capability in the UK, with over 200 operational police dogs and handlers across the MOD.

 Our dog handlers deploy with firearms, in diverse environments, working with their dogs to detect and intercept suspicious activity and criminality.
 This can include providing support to other policing and security teams.

-Our dogs are trained to search for property (evidence), to search and track persons and to assist their handlers in restraining persons when necessary.
+Our dogs are trained to search for property (evidence), search and track persons and assist their handlers in restraining persons when necessary.
 Regular training and taking part in site security exercises are an important part of the dog handler role.